Build Wise Systems: Combining Competence, Alignment, and Robustness

 Alignment across conflicting values: We want our political and technological systems to treat us like people, with inalienable human rights.
 But beyond that, we want our systems to care about our individual and very personal values and goals, not those of ‘generic abstract average people’—people who may have very different lives and perspectives.

 This is clearly hard—even to understand what we truly want—to elicit values.
 Sometimes there is no good solution, so navigating value tradeoffs and managing the influence of stakeholders is a key part of decision-making processes.
 The best processes tend to involve moving from shallow values to deeper underlying values—those which are most likely to be shared instead of conflicting.
-However, many decision-system systems, even common democratic approaches, primarily use some form of power as a proxy to resolve conflicts.
+Many decision-system systems primarily use some form of power as a proxy to resolve conflicts.
+More democratic systems aim to allocate power in a more representative fashion, so that those impacted by a decision have power over it.

 Robustness to real-world complexity, including adversarial forces: Decision-systems can face challenges such as complexity creep, time constraints, resource constraints, emergent feedback loops, gaming, and adversaries who intentionally want to subvert or destroy the system.
 In addition, in the human world, factors such as power dynamics, relationship capital, emotions, autonomic reactions, and incentive structures will inevitably play a significant (and potentially valuable) role in decision-making.
 Even largely non-human decision-systems—like the recommendation engines which decide which Facebook posts you see—interact implicitly and intimately with the messy human world of emotion and power.

-Decision-making systems should be as robust as possible to all the factors and threats which are likely to derail them, both internal and external.
+Decision-making systems should be as robust as possible to all the factors and threats which are likely to derail them, both internal and external (while remaining as adaptive as is appropriate to their context).
 They also must be able ‘accept’ the messiness of real-world complexity, and the imperfections in practice and action that such messiness entails.
 Discerning potentially derailing forces and choosing how to mitigate or accept them requires a form of introspection and continuous mindful awareness — and itself involves decisions.
+(While robustness is inextricably linked to competence and alignment, I have found it useful to explicitly call it out as a complementary set of considerations and capacities when designing systems.)

 Within and beyond those core properties, decision-making systems must not be too slow or expensive and either need tight scoping or the capacity to evolve.